request an appointment online.

 Squamous cell carcinoma: This is the most common type of conjunctival eye cancer.
 It can affect the area around the cornea on the eye surface or the inner conjunctival layer of the eyelids.
 It has a very low risk of spreading to the lymph nodes.

 This eye cancer is most often treated with surgery, and the eye is typically preserved.
-At the time of surgery, doctors usually perform cryotherapy (freezing treatment) along the edges of surgical area.
-Sometimes topical chemotherapy in the form of eye drops is used after surgery.
+At the time of surgery, doctors usually perform cryoablation (freezing treatment) along the edges of the surgical area.
+Topical chemotherapy in the form of eyedrops is also a treatment.
+This may be offered instead of surgery or prescribed after surgery.

 If this cancer returns in an aggressive form, the eye and eye socket may have to be removed.

 Conjunctival melanoma is treated with surgery combined with cryotherapy along the surgery’s edges.
-At the time of surgery, doctors can perform a sentinel lymph node biopsy to look for signs of early metastasis.
-Doctors use this procedure to determine the cancer’s stage and plan additional treatments, if needed.
+At the time of surgery, doctors may perform a sentinel lymph node biopsy to look for signs of early metastasis.
+Doctors use this procedure to determine the cancer’s stage and plan additional treatments.
 Sometimes doctors use chemotherapy eye drops after surgery to reduce the chance of recurrence.

 Cancers of the orbit